Spittal/vue-i18n-extract/README.md

 ### We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests.

 Pull requests are the best way to propose changes to the codebase.
-We actively welcome your pull requests:
+We actively welcome your pull requests.

+**Steps for contributing:**

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.